Ray Lynch

-Raymond Lynch (born July 3, 1943) is an American guitarist, lutenist, keyboardist, and composer known for his new-age releases in the 1980s.
+Raymond Augustus Lynch (July 3, 1943 – December 22, 2025) was an American guitarist, lutenist, keyboardist, and composer known for his new-age releases in the 1980s.

 In the late 1960s, Lynch performed on the lute in New York's Renaissance Quartette, but he withdrew to California and began incorporating electronic music elements, as heard in 1983's The Sky of Mind.
 He vaulted to fame in 1986 with the single "Celestial Soda Pop" and the 1984 album Deep Breakfast, becoming the first independent new-age artist certified Gold for sales of 500,000.
 His album No Blue Thing topped the Billboard New Age album chart in 1989.
 Lynch sued his label Music West and joined Windham Hill in 1992 before retiring in 2000.

 Early life

 Lynch was born on July 3, 1943, in Salt Lake City, Utah.
 As the second of four children, Lynch was raised in West Texas.
 Lynch's father was a lawyer; Lynch's mother was a noted watercolorist and an amateur pianist who influenced him to create music as a child.
 Other early influences included hymns and soundtracks.
 Lynch began studying the piano at the age of six.
 At age twelve, he was inspired by Andrés Segovia's classical recordings and decided to pursue a career in music.
-After attending High School in both St. Stephen's Episcopal School and Austin High School, (Note: In interviews, Lynch says he was raised in West Texas, but he also says that his high schools were in Austin, which is in central Texas.)
+After attending high school in both St. Stephen's Episcopal School and Austin High School, (Note: In interviews, Lynch says he was raised in West Texas, but he also says that his high schools were in Austin, which is in central Texas.)
 Lynch went to the Austin campus of the University of Texas.
-After studying there for a year, he moved to Barcelona with his then wife Ginny and his child.
+After studying there for a year, he moved to Barcelona with his wife Ginny and his child.
 Over there, he was apprenticed to Eduardo Sainz de la Maza, a classical guitar teacher.
 Three years later Lynch returned to the university to study composition with various instruments including guitar, lute, and vihuela.
 While Lynch went on to become a musician, his siblings ended up becoming lawyers.